cscheid/cscheid.net/courses/fal16/cs444/lectures/lecture2.md

 is a programming interface for it.
 DOM stands for "Document Object Model", and in this class we will use "DOM" to mean the tree created by the web browsers to represent the document, and the API that they provide in order to access it.
-This week, we will not use the API part of it, but the examples we'll go over in class will highlight the tree structure of the DOM.
+Today, we will not use the API part of it, but the examples we'll go over in class will highlight the tree structure of the DOM.